 Overview

-Maria Fehretdinov is an experienced litigator.
+Maria Arhancet Fehretdinov is an experienced litigator.
 She regularly represents public and private companies and executives in complex litigation matters at the trial and appellate levels in both federal and state courts nationwide, including counseling foreign parties on U.S. matters.

 Areas of Concentration